harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >
 >Though it may seem like it works just fine without the `virtual` keyword, the base class method is just hiding, and there are cases where the base class method is exposed via base pointers or references (more on this later).

-- It is possible to call a base class's virtual method from a derived class using a [[#Scope resolution operator]] `::` to explicitly specify the base class and method to call.
-For example:
+- It is possible to call a base class's virtual method inside a derived class using a [[#Scope resolution operator]] `::` to explicitly specify the base class and method to call.
+	- Additionally, base class can be called from derived class object using member access operator `.` and then the base class's virtual method can be accessed with the scope resolution operator `::`.
+- For example:

 ```C++
 #include <iostream>